The Home Studio Acoustics Blueprint.

 Get the perfect balance between absorption and reflections

-The size of the room, as well as other factors, determine which frequencies should be absorbed, and which should be reflected, as well as how much.
-Most home studio's get this balance wrong, and their recordings suffer because of it.
+The size of the room, as well as other factors, determines which frequencies should be absorbed, and which should be reflected, as well as how much.
+Learn this key element and you’re well on your way to Pro levels of sound quality!

 Limited Time Free Bonus